These recipies are simple and have agreeable strong tastes.

 When cleaning the pan flipper and dishes afterward, use cold water when scrubbing so the gorgonzola doesn't melt into your cleaning utensils.

-I can cut this to 20 minutes, at the expense of cleaning an extra pot and a strainer, by boiling the noodles in the pot at the same time as cooking the chicken in the pan.
+I can cut this to 20 minutes, at the expense of cleaning an extra pot and a strainer, by boiling the noodles in a pot of water at the same time as cooking the chicken in the pan.
 In that case the chicken finishes first, drain noodles and add the to the chicken when done, turn off burner, then add raisins and nuts and gorgonzola and tomato.

 Pizzadillas